 The American Lawyer‘s Corporate Scorecard tracks the transactional practices of leading firms.

 Corporate Finance is a collection of subspecialties, and our scorecard ranks firms within those areas.
-Unless otherwise noted, data includes only public, registered, underwrittenofferings or deals transacted in the previous calendar year, including firmly underwritten rule 144a transactions, but not pure private placements or thefiling of shelf registrations.
-Values are as of February 2014, unless otherwise noted.
+Unless otherwise noted, data includes only public, registered, underwritten offerings or deals transacted in the previous calendar year, including firmly underwritten rule 144a transactions, but not pure private placements or the filing of shelf registrations.
+Values are as of February 2013, unless otherwise noted.
 Data is from Thomson Reuters unless otherwise noted.

-Mergers and Acquisitions and Private Equity data includes deals with a North American–based target that were announced but not necessarily completed that are valued at $100 million or more, including debt.
+and Private Equity data includes deals with a North American–based target that were announced but not necessarily completed that are valued at $100 million or more, including debt.
 Only counsel to bidders that billed more than $100,000 are given credit.
 In some cases, a firm’s involvement is prorated, depending on its role, and the firm is given partial credit.
-Source: Mergermarket
+Source: mergermarket

 Corporate Debt includes both investment-grade and high-yield securities.
 Investment-grade debt includes securities with a Standard & Poor’s rating equal to or greater than BBB- and a Moody’s rating equal to or greater than Baa3, and split junk-rated securities.
 High-yield debt includes securities with an S&P rating equal to or less than BB+ and a Moody’s rating equal to or less than Ba1, but excludes split junk-rated securities.
 Securities not rated by either agency are assumed to be high yield.
 Both areas exclude certificate of deposit, general term notes, and issues by federal credit agencies, sovereigns, and national governments.